 Dark Chocolate Health Benefits

 As a low carb diet life blogger, one of the main dark chocolate health benefits of interest is that it is low carb!
 And there are companies that make low carb chocolate bars!
-Nevertheless, this post will be used to outline some additional health benefits of eating low carb chocolate.
+Nevertheless, this post will be used to highlight some additional health benefits of eating low carb chocolate.
 Once you add a ton of sugar, it negates most of the health benefits.

 But first – let’s get on the same page.

 Like many low carb nuts, chocolate actually comes from the seed of a cacao fruit.
 The cacao fruit is a beautifully colored fruit that grows on a tree.
 The dark chocolate health benefits are just as amazing as the fruit in which it is derived.

 Cacao (Chocolate) Fruit